inasafe/inasafe/docs/api_break.rst

 ---------------

-- added environment variable DISABLE_WELCOME_MESSAGE, when set the welcome message will not be shown
+- added environment variable INASAFE_DISABLE_WELCOME_MESSAGE, when set the welcome message will not be shown
+- added environment variable INASAFE_LOGGING_LEVEL (integer), default value is logging.DEBUG